facundo-muela/facund-ulyses.technical.test/README.md

       - Processing time (in milliseconds)

-5. **Implement a caching system for the GET endpoints of Brand**
+5. **Implement a caching system for the GET endpoints of Brand** *NO REALIZADO: No tengo el conocimiento para realizar este apartado*
    - Check if the data exists in the cache and has not expired.
    - If it does not exist or has expired, call the supplier.
    - Update the cache with the new value.